Forward from the Author

 roving soulless with half a heart

-Devoid of romance and in decay
+Devoid of romance, in decay

-Roving soulless like half a heart
+Roving soulless with half a heart

 consolation will never be!